skeffington/Promin-tools/README.md

 #### Description of Outputs:

-*_bgmotifs.txt : counts of each of the overrepresented motifs in each of the proteins in the background sequence set *_fgmotifs.txt : counts of each of the overrepresented motifs in each of the proteins in the foreground sequence set *_fgenrich.txt : the enrichment of each of the overrepresented motifs in each of the proteins in the foreground sequence set with repspect to the background sequence set
+* _bgmotifs.txt : counts of each of the overrepresented motifs in each of the proteins in the background sequence set
+* _fgmotifs.txt : counts of each of the overrepresented motifs in each of the proteins in the foreground sequence set
+* _fgenrich.txt : the enrichment of each of the overrepresented motifs in each of the proteins in the foreground sequence set with repspect to the background sequence set
 *_motifsummary.txt : for each overrepresented motif, the enrichemnt in the forgraound sequnces relative to the background; the count of proteins in which it appears and the median count of the motif per  protein
-*_motifs.html : A html summary of the analysis with some helpful plots
+* _motifs.html : A html summary of the analysis with some helpful plots
-*_Rscript.R : The R script that generated the html output.
+* _Rscript.R : The R script that generated the html output.
 This can be used as a basis to produce your own custom figures and plots in R.
-*_wordclouds.svg : An svg file of the wordclouds from the html report.
+* _wordclouds.svg : An svg file of the wordclouds from the html report.
 This can be imported into inkscape or illustrator to make publication ready figures.

-where * = the ouput prefix provided by the user.
+These filenames will be prefixed by the user specified file prefix.

 #### Description of the program: